Getting started

 A member of our team will manage your property should your dedicated property manager be on leave.
 You will never be without a point of contact.

-From 28 March 2019, property owners may be eligible for a land tax exemption when they rent their property through a registered community housing provider for affordable community housing purposes.
+Since 28 March 2019, property owners are eligible for a land tax exemption when they rent their property through a registered community housing provider for affordable community housing purposes.
+Rentwell, operated by YWCA Canberra, is a registered community housing provider.

-To be eligible an owner must:
+To be eligible, an owner had to:

-Owners should complete this form as soon as possible after they have a signed agreement with the registered community housing provider.
-Forms completed and received in the last 2 weeks of a quarter will not get processed until the following quarter.
+Owners are advised to complete this form as soon as possible after signing an agreement.
+Forms completed and received in the final two weeks of a quarter are processed in the following quarter.

 Please seek advice from a qualified Tax Depreciation Specialist as to how you may take advantage of claiming depreciation on your property.

-Costs And Fees
+Costs and Fees

-Yes, we will charge 6.6% on the affordable rent collected, inclusive of GST.
+Yes, we will charge 7.2% on the affordable rent collected, inclusive of GST.
 This will be reflected on your monthly statements.

 Yes, you will require landlord insurance cover.
 Landlord insurance can cover for things such as loss of rent and/or damage to the property.

 Talk to your current insurance provider about what they have to offer.
-The cost is tax deductible and a worthy investment.
+The cost is generally tax deductible and a worthy investment.

 You are responsible for:

-• the cost of any rates and taxes relating to the property
+- the cost of any rates and taxes relating to the property

-• any services where there is not a separate metering device
+- any services where there is not a separate metering device

-• the annual supply charge for water and sewerage
+- the annual supply charge for water and sewerage

-• any body corporate fees if the property is a flat, unit or apartment
+- any body corporate fees if the property is a flat, unit or apartment

-• any other services for which you agree to be responsible
+- any other services for which you agree to be responsible

 Where the tenant requires essential services to be installed in the property, you shall pay for the cost of installing these services, for example gas, electricity and water, and telephone / internet line.